Safeguarding Policy

 - arranging work experience

-- Taking appropriate and proportionate action if the policy is not complied with.
+- Taking appropriate and proportionate action if this policy is not complied with.

-- Developing criteria so that staff understand what constitute non-compliance.
+- Developing procedures so that staff understand what constitute non-compliance with this policy.

-- Carrying out appropriate due diligence on new grant partners and when making significant grants, communicating safeguarding responsibilities in accessible terms and conditions in which Stewardship request that they have appropriate controls and safeguarding measures in place, and integrating safeguarding and onward reporting requirements.
+- Carrying out appropriate due diligence in respect of new grant partners, when conducting periodic partner reviews and when making significant grants.
+In addition, Stewardship will communicate safeguarding responsibilities to partners within accessible terms and conditions, which will request that they have appropriate controls and safeguarding measures in place, together with integrated safeguarding and onward reporting requirements.

-- Making sure protection considerations are integrated into relevant activities of the Stewardship, for example during face-to-face training events and conferences.
+- Making sure safeguarding considerations are integrated into relevant activities of the Stewardship, for example during face-to-face training events and conferences.

-- Ensuring all staff are aware of their responsibilities to report concerns and of steps to take/who to go to in order to report such concerns
+- Ensuring that all staff are aware of their responsibilities to report concerns and the steps to take/who to go to in order to report such concerns

 - Ensuring that safeguarding concerns are addressed promptly and through the appropriate channels.

 - Reporting safeguarding incidents, allegations or concerns to external authorities, regulators and auditors, as appropriate, and in accordance with best practice.
-Stewardship will fully risk assess such reporting to ensure that making a report is not likely to cause further harm to the individual(s) to whom harm has already been caused
+Stewardship will fully assess such reporting to ensure that submitting a report is unlikely to cause further harm to the individual(s) to whom harm has already been caused

 Embedding organisational commitment

-In order to make its policy commitments a practical reality Stewardship will instigate or strengthen a range of measures that focus on making sure this policy and associated procedures are in place, that people are supported to understand and work within the provision of the policy, that it is fully and effectively integrated into all of our activities, and that it is subject to monitoring and review.
+To make its policy commitments a practical reality, Stewardship will instigate or strengthen measures to ensure the policy and associated procedures are in place, and that people are supported to understand and work within the policy's terms.
+This policy will be fully integrated into all activities and subject to ongoing monitoring and review.

 Reporting and responding to concerns

-Stewardship staff are required immediately report any concerns or suspicions of possible/actual harm to staff or the communities it is serving, including abuse, exploitation and neglect and policy non-compliance, or risk of such, resulting from action or inaction by anyone covered by this policy.
-This includes any suspected historical abuse.
-In the first instance these should be reported to the Designated Safeguarding Officer.
+tewardship staff are required to immediately report any concerns or suspicions of possible or actual harm to staff or the communities they are serving.
+This includes abuse, exploitation, neglect and policy non-compliance, or risk of such, resulting from action or inaction by anyone covered by this policy.
+It also includes any suspected historic abuse.
+In the first instance, any such concerns or suspicions should be reported to the Designated Safeguarding Officer.

-The Safeguarding Lead Trustee who sits on Stewardship’s board of trustees, will have oversight of safeguarding and welfare incidents that arise.
-The Safeguarding Lead Trustee will have a regular slot at meetings of the board of trustees to ensure that trustees are appropriately apprised of matters that arise.
+The Safeguarding Lead Trustee who sits on Stewardship’s board, will have oversight of the safeguarding and welfare incidents that arise.
+The Safeguarding Lead Trustee will have a standing agenda item at trustee meetings to ensure that trustees are appropriately appraised of matters that arise.

-Stewardship will develop strategies and tools to ensure effective implementation of this policy and to enable the Designated Safeguarding Officer, Board and others to monitor its performance.
+Stewardship will develop strategies and procedures to ensure effective implementation of this policy and to enable the Designated Safeguarding Officer, the Board and others to monitor its performance.

-Existing systems for risk management, due diligence, monitoring and evaluation, audit and review, and other organisational performance mechanisms will be adapted to include indicators and processes by which implementation of the safeguarding policy can be measured and these processes will be periodically reviewed to ensure that they remain effective and up-to-date in respect of best practice.
+Existing systems for risk management, due diligence, monitoring and evaluation, audit and review, and other organisational performance measures, will be adapted to include indicators and processes by which implementation of the Safeguarding Policy can be measured.
+These processes will be periodically reviewed to ensure that they remain effective and up to date in respect of best practice.

-Stewardship will implement and keep updated a Whistleblowing and a Complaints policy aimed at encouraging a culture of openness and accountability wherein staff and members of the public are, respectively, confident that they can raise any matter of genuine concern without fear of reprisal in the knowledge that they will be taken seriously and that matters will be investigated appropriately and managed on a need-to-know basis, with appropriate remedial action taken.
+Stewardship will implement and maintain a Whistleblowing Policy and a Complaints Policy; both aimed at encouraging a culture of openness and accountability.
+These policies will make clear that staff and members of the public can be confident that any matter of genuine concern can be raised without fear of reprisal, in the knowledge that they will be taken seriously and that matters will be investigated appropriately, managed on a need-to-know basis and with appropriate remedial action taken.

 Policy Review